pablop16n/web-docs-scorer/README.md

 `1 - (compressed_weight / raw_weight) * 100`

-This is a representation of how the penalty function works for Group A based on the relationship between the document’s weight before compression and the percentage of reduction after compression.
+This is a representation of how the penalty function works for Group A based on the relationship between the document’s weight before compression and the percentage of reduction after compression:

 ![alt text](example/informativeness_score_group_a.jpg)

 The tool used for compression is Zstandard for Python.
 The extracted data is compared with the interpolation functions present in `/src/docscorer/configurations/interpolation_functions`.

+The samples used lose representativeness beyond a certain weight; therefore, the functions are capped at a specific value, after which the same relationship between penalty and compression ratio is always applied.
+The maximum weights at which the functions are capped are the following:
+- Group A: 180000 bytes
+- Group B: 250000 bytes
+- Group C: 180000 bytes
+- Group D: 75000 bytes

 ### short_segments_score